 When my daughter was around 10 years old, I started noticing her behavior online and how she was presenting herself, and I thought it was very classical male gaze material—how she was dressing and what sort of positions she was taking, what angle she was using.
 I was quite shocked to realize that a young girl already knows how she should present herself to be accepted.
 And then I began thinking about writing a piece about it and doing it with her to deal with this issue, to start looking into it together.
 We did a couple of residencies, just the two of us.
 It was also the time of COVID.
 I couldn’t really work with anyone, so I worked with her.

 Janina had been working on another project, Teen (2017), that investigated with adolescents several questions cutting across her recent pieces, for which non-professional dancers are essential.
 Questions about intimacy, connection, and movement: Which bodies get to dance?
 What does dance look like and feel like for them?
-How may those movements affect everyday life and expand it in unpredictable ways?
-How can dance take on a transformative course where different relationships with the body, personal and those of others, are explored?
+How may those movements bring in everyday life to the stage and may expand that same life in unpredictable ways?
+How can dance take on a transformative course where a different relationship with bodies, personal and those of others, is explored?

-Except for the dialogue, this time it quickly touched upon a very complicated matter: the erotization of young girls, abuse, harassment, the desperate need for coordinates and boundaries, and the loud ideas about beauty and desirability that aggressively frame today’s mainstream gendered norms through the attention economy of social media.
-It eventually landed as well on young girls’ innocence, their desire, and their rage; their performed physical perfection is an imperative that is shame-sculpted into their identity, and patriarchal views on seduction shape it all.
+However, the dialogue this time quickly touched upon a very complicated matter: the erotization of young girls, abuse, harassment, the desperate need for coordinates and boundaries, and the loud ideas about beauty and desirability that aggressively frame today’s mainstream gendered norms through the attention economy of social media.
+It eventually landed as well on young girls’ innocence, their desire, and their rage; their performed physical perfection an imperative that is shame-sculpted into their identity, and patriarchal views on seduction shape it all.
 Venus, 1480.

 In our conversation, Janina stressed how physicality and touch were so central in a teenager’s life, not just for the need for boundaries but also, paradoxically, an important affective dimension of existence (and for her own mother-daughter relationship) oscillating between needing distance and proximity: